Kreusada/Kreusada-Cogs/README.md

-# Just a cog built for Kreusada
+# The Github Repository for Kreusada.
+This includes the documentation, cogs, and trivia categories.